Lens makers formula

 The image formation can be seen in terms of two steps :-

-(i) The first refracting surface forms the image I1 of the object O
+(i) Formation of image I1 of the object O by the first refracting surface XP1Y

 If the lens material were continuous and there were no boundary/second surface XP2Y of the lens, then the refraction would take place only at surface XP1Y and the refracted ray would go straight meeting the ray going along principle axis at point I1.
 Therefore I1 would have been a real image of O formed after refraction at XP1Y as shown in figure below :-